The-Cat-Town-Craft/Carpet-TCTC-Addition/README.md

 teleport_to_spawn - Teleport to the player's spawn point when entering the void, or to the world spawn point if it does not exist.

+teleport_to_spawn_cost_totem - Teleport to the player's spawn point when entering the void, or to the world spawn point if it does not exist.
+This action consumes a totem, and if the player does not hold a totem they will receive void damage.

+teleport_to_spawn_cost_totem_or_death - Teleport to the player's spawn point when entering the void, or to the world spawn point if it does not exist.
+This action consumes a totem, and if the player does not hold a totem they will die immediately.

 vanilla - Vanilla behaviour.

 - Type: `enum`